hackforla/food-oasis-la/es/about.md

 		<h2>Volunteers</h2>
 		<h3>Concerned citizens who want to get involved</h3>

-		<p>Many Angelinos – those affected by Food Insecurity and those not – are asking: How can I help?
+		<p>Many Angelenos – those affected by Food Insecurity and those not – are asking: How can I help?
 FOLA’s platform aims to connect concerned individuals with opportunities to volunteer, donate and get involved in Food Security activism.</p>
 	</section>
 </div>

 ## Our Mission

-To build a unified hub for Angelinos to easily find healthy food.
+To build a unified hub for Angelenos to easily find healthy food.

 ## Our Team